What budget for activities and outings Peru?

 In Lima, some museums are free on the1st Sunday of each month.
 There is also a Museum Night, usually on the3rd Sunday in May.

-The Peruvian Andes are obviously suitable for walking and hiking with an infinity of possibilities, once the altitude is dominated.
-On the other hand, the paths are not marked, so it is necessary to follow the recommendations of the locals or to be accompanied by a guide for the more isolated hikes.
+The Peruvian Andes obviously lend themselves to walking and hiking, with an infinite number of possibilities once you've mastered the altitude.
+However, the paths are not marked, so you need to follow the recommendations of the locals or be accompanied by a guide for more isolated hikes.
 Social networks host groups of local hikers who pay a yearly subscription to an association to organize group outings.
-The Cordillera Blanca is the scenario of incredible and very physical treks, but that can only be done with a guide and adapted equipment.
+The Cordillera Blanca is the setting for some incredible and very physical treks, but these can only be done with a guide and suitable equipment.

-Lima is not to be outdone and the pandemic has generated a new generation of sportsmen who jog along the Malecón (the walk along the cliffs).
+Lima is not to be outdone, and the pandemic has spawned a new generation of sports enthusiasts who jog along the Malecón (the promenade along the cliffs).
 You can also rent a bike or a surfboard on the beach.

-Don't hesitate to join the salsa parties that are often offered, especially in Lima (Callao hosts excellent salsa groups)
+Don't hesitate to join in the salsa evenings that are often offered, especially in Lima (Callao is home to some excellent salsa groups).

 It's time to compare!
 And don't hesitate to bargain or buy in groups.
 It's easier for retailers to offer discounts on multiple purchases.
 Another argument is to indicate that you intend to pay in cash.
-You won't be able to pay by card in a market, but you will be able to pay in a traditional handicraft store.
+You won't be able to pay by card in markets, but you will be able to pay by card in classic craft stores.
 Take into account the quality of the product, which can vary greatly from place to place.
 In stores run by associations or producers, prices are harder to negotiate, but the quality is quite different.

 What budget to eat Peru?